 The story of why IEEE 802 complements everything else, and everything else (alone) is not sufficient.

 IoT is built around many specialized niches.
 The challenge is meeting the diverse requirements.
 No single standard can address all of them well.
 IEEE 802 provides multiple standards to address multiple IoT applications.

+What is the model for network management, when the owner/operator of the network may have less expertise in network management?
+What guidance is available to manage and operate a private network?
+Design, Deployment, Configuration, Operation.
+In theory, this is simpler because the IEEE 802 network is simpler (compared to 3GPP, for example), but the documentation is not really mature or available.
+Yang modeling describes the interface, but more knowledge is needed to understand how to use the network management data that is available through the interface.

 Modularity and Interchangeability, competition economics